geoklou/bamazon/README.md

 ====================
 Overview
 -----------------------------------------------------------------
-Bamazon is a mini online store where users can purchase stuff from an array of merchandise.
+Bamazon is a mini online store where users can purchase goods from an array of merchandise.
 This is a backend app where users interact with a computer terminal instead of a browser.

 Technology
 -----------------------------------------------------------------